Xiangs18/Midterm-Project/README.md

-# Projects-and-Research
+# CS505-Computational-Tools-for-Data-Science
-This repository is dedicated to showcase my empirical research paper as well as coding samples in SAS, and R
+Repository for CS 505 as taught Fall 2016 in BU Computer Science